- Is there a trial version of Add2Exchange?

 - How do I get priority support?

 If you have Premier Support in place with time left on your last block of hours, open a ticket online to request a remote session.
 Priority sessions are scheduled same/next business day or the first available appointment.
-Third party product support, migrations, moves/installing on a new on-premise server require at least a 4 hour block of Premier Support.
+Third party product support, migrations, moves/installing on a new replication machine require at least a 4 hour block of Premier Support.
+If you already migrated without regard to your Add2Exchange installation and didn't have a preflight tech phone consult beforehand, you'll need at least an 8 hour block.
+We also offer a DidItBetter Software Annual Support package.

 - How do I upgrade Add2Exchange?